What Is Tissue Engineering?

 We've made huge advances in biologic scaffolds for soft tissue repair.
 Over 8 million patients have received treatment with bioscaffolds.

-A team led by Stephen Badylak, MD, is looking for ways to adapt the bioscaffold concept to whole organ engineering.
+A team led by Stephan F. Badylak, DVM, PhD, MD, is looking for ways to adapt the bioscaffold concept to whole organ engineering.

 Learn more about Dr. Badylak's whole organ engineering research.

 Biomimetic methods are a common theme in the lab of Steven Little, PhD.
 The act of mimicking a biologic interaction or property using a synthetic material is a valid way to enhance function.